openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/anteriorCingulateCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Anterior cingulate cortex' is a regional part of brain.
-It is part of the cingulate cortex.
+   :definition: Is a regional part of brain.
+Is part of the cingulate cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0009835) ('is_a' and 'relationship')]
    :description: The frontal part of the cingulate cortex that resembles a collar form around the corpus callosum.
-It includes both the ventral and dorsal areas of the cingulate cortex. http://en.wikipedia.org/wiki/File:Gray727.svg
+It includes both the ventral and dorsal areas of the cingulate cortex.
+Wikipedia:File:Gray727.svg. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0009835)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100689
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0009835#anterior-cingulate-cortex
    :name: anterior cingulate cortex